-52% of 6th-8th graders feel a part of the school, 59% feel safe at school, and 77% feel there is a teacher or other adult who really cares about them at school.
-In the 4th - 8th grade, 69% of students feel safe at school and 72% feel as if they are a part of the school.
+61% of 6th-8th graders feel a part of the school, 52% feel safe at school, and 84% feel a teacher or other adult cares about them.

+In the 4th - 8th grade, 65% of students feel safe at school, and 75% feel like they are a part of the school.

-Counselors and the mental health clinician provide students with social and emotional supportive resources such as restorative circles, PBIS strategies, PLUS program activities, and structured student engagement activities that positively impact student learning and behavior.
+The Counselors and the mental health clinician provide students with social and emotional support resources such as restorative circles, PBIS strategies, PLUS program activities, and structured student engagement activities that positively impact student learning and behavior.
+For the 23-24 school year, Improve Your Tomorrow is working with our 7th and 8th-grade male students.